MicrosoftDocs/dynamics-365-ai/ai-docs/sales/removed-deprecated-features.md

 This list is intended to help you consider these removals and deprecations for your own planning.

-## Features removed or deprecated in the Sales Insights

-### Dynamics 365 assistant application for Teams
+## Dynamics 365 assistant application for Teams

 |||
 |-------------|------------|